cockroachdb/docs/v21.1/build-a-java-app-with-cockroachdb.md

 ---
-title: Build a Java App with CockroachDB and JDBC
+title: Build a Simple CRUD Java App with CockroachDB and JDBC
 summary: Learn how to use CockroachDB from a simple Java application with the JDBC driver.
 toc: true
 twitter: false